apace100/origins-docs/docs/types/entity_action_types/apply_effect.md

     }
 }
 ```

-This action applies a Speed I effect for 20 seconds to the entity.
+This example will apply a Speed I status effect to the entity that would last 20 seconds.